Authentication & Authorization

 - What is session fixation and how do you prevent it?

-- How does the refresh token rotation pattern work?
+- How does the refresh token rotation pattern work and what attack does it detect?

 - What is the difference between OAuth 2.0 and OIDC?